JonahMoua/JonahMoua/README.md

 Hey there 👋

-I’m Jonah, a Frontend React Developer, creative coder specializes in fullstack development.
+I’m Jonah, a Fullstack React Developer, creative coder specializes in fullstack development.
 I make it my mission to translate user-focused designs into pixel-perfect websites or applications that run blazing fast.

 ## 📌 Pinned Repositories